SWE-UniStuttgart/Qlunc/readme.md

  - `Qlunc_Instantiate.py` instantiate the lidar classes taking the values from `Qlunc_inputs.yml`.

 ### UQ_Functions
  - Contains the functions that compute the uncertainties from different devices, calculting also the uncertainty propagation corresponding to the different modules and the lidar uncertainty as well.
 Users can define their own functions to calculate specific module uncertainties, and combined/expanded uncertainties as well.

-### Lidar_Projects
-When a lidar object is created, data from its characteristics and measuring configuration are stored here.

 ### Utils
  - Contains scripts meant to do different tasks.
 Importing packages and stand alone funtions which don´t interface directly with Qlunc but are necessary to compute calculations.
 Also contains `Qlunc_Plotting.py`, a script to automate plots and `Qlunc_ImportModules.py` to import the necessary python packages.